 1. REQUIREMENTS & LAYOUT

 If you are fully renovating it, the first thing to nail down is the layout, that is if you didn’t already have a layout that worked well.
 Play around with a scale drawing of the space and think about what you really want in the space.
 Many of us have to work with notoriously compact bathrooms so there has to be a balance between wants and needs: one sink vs a double vanity, a fitted bath vs a roll top bath, a shower bath vs a separate bath and shower enclosure, etc. Also consider what you’ll see first when you walk in.
 If you’re going for a statement bath, or having a gorgeous vanity, it’d be great to make that the first thing you see.
-If possible, tuck the loo away from first sight and also keep it against or close to an external wall for ease of plumbing.
+If possible, tuck the loo away from first sight and, for ease of plumbing, keep it against or close to the external wall where your existing drainage is.

 What a way to enter a bathroom!
 This is insanely luxurious and we can only dream, but it still makes the point of wowing with a beautiful vanity.
 Image: Jenna Lyons’ SoHo loft apartment via Katie Considers